 In the past fixed rates of around £10 per week were claimed through a Company and although not confirmed as acceptable rates by HMRC there never appeared to be a problem with HMRC challenging these estimates.

-In 2012 HMRC introduced a fixed rate of £4 per week.
-This flat rate expense was published by HMRC as a fair approximation of the costs associated with using your home as an office and did not require receipts or further justification.
+In 2012 HMRC introduced a fixed rate, which is now £6 per week.
+This flat rate expense is published by HMRC as a fair approximation of the costs associated with using your home as an office and does not require receipts or further justification.

-We have not seen an increase in the amount of enquiries into use of home claims however it is worthwhile looking at a justification for claims in excess of £4 per week.
+We have not seen an increase in the amount of HMRC enquiries into use of home claims however it is worthwhile looking at a justification for claims in excess of £6 per week.

 There are two options: